-I kept thinking as I was writing this, maybe I ought to contact my long time Texas friend (Gayla) and pick her brain about some off the beaten path places.
+I kept thinking as I was writing this, that maybe I ought to contact my long-time Texas friend (Gayla) and pick her brain about some off-the-beaten-path places.
 Only I remembered she’s currently galavanting around London!
 So I’m on my own.

 Texas is home to … of course … the words largest cowboy boots, and the world’s largest killer bee – but wait – there’s more!
 Ha!

 Located in Fredericksburg, this tunnel might look abandoned, and in a sense, it is, by humans, anyway.
 A railroad used to run through the tunnel, but now it’s home to a few million Mexican free-tailed bats.

 Every night at dusk between May and September, you can watch them turn the night sky into a cloud of darkness by following Highway 290 in Fredericksburg until you see a brown sign directing you to the tunnel.
 It’s an amazing sight to see them fly out for their nightly feeding